1969 Thai general election

 General elections were held in Thailand on 10 February 1969.
-The result was a victory for the military-backed United Thai People's Party, which won 75 of the 219 seats in the House of Representatives.
-Voter turnout was 49.2%.
+The military-backed United Thai People's Party emerged as the largest party, winning 75 of the 219 seats in the House of Representatives.
+Voter turnout was 49%.
 Following the election, 30 of the 72 independents joined the UTPP, giving it a total of 105 seats, whilst 24 formed the Liberal Independent Party.
+They were the first elections in which a number of members were not appointed by the king.